EconometricInstitute/feb22012-programming-website/data/week5/2-collection-interfaces.md

 Since the names of the `Iterator` and `Iterable` interfaces are so similar, learners often struggle with the difference.
-However, the names are quite inuitive.
+However, the names are quite intuitive.
 In English, the word *Iterator*  means *something that can perform iteration*, whereas *Iterable* means something that can be iterated.

 One possible analogy is *water* and a *faucet*.
 Water can flow, and thus